In the beginning:

 We began our practices in the gallery of Finch Foundry.
 The floor was a bit bouncy and the display screens would dip in and out as we danced.
 The people working in the shop the next day would comment on the level of dust we generated.
 Mike was our solo musician as well as foreman, ably assisted by Shelagh.
 Our first dances were Jenny Jones, Haste to the Wedding, Shepherd’s Hey, Bumpus o’ Stretton and even Bonny Green Garters.
 Our kit was discussed by us all and decided upon – to reflect the colours of Dartmoor; then there was a workshop for those who could attend and skirts, waistcoats and blouses were made.
 Most of the hankies were hand-stitched by Yvonne’s mum.

 Officers for 2020/2021

 Treasurer – Jenny Frangleton

 Foreman – Ania Grabowska

-Musicians – Mike Palmer, Mike Webber, Sally Landberger, Morris Elsworth, Fiona Elsworth
+Musicians – Mike Palmer, Corinne Beeby, Morris Elsworth, Fiona Elsworth

 As a group we have generally danced close to home.
 With new blood has come the desire to be more adventurous and we now have enough dancers who want to go to festivals and enjoy performing more often than merely Thursday evening at a nearby pub.
 Our practice venue has moved from Finch Foundry, to Church House, to Sticklepath Village Hall and currently at South Zeal Victory Hall.
 We have also used The Methodist Church Hall in Okehampton, Throwleigh Village Hall, Whiddon Down Village Hall and Meldon Village Hall.